 Can I use Release the Grease on a hot engine?

 No – let everything cool down first.
-Spraying solvents on hot metal isn’t clever, and it won’t clean any better.
+Spraying products on hot manifolds is a recipe for a headache and baked-on active ingredients won't work as well as intended.

 Do I need to cover anything before using it?

-Yes.
+Ideally, yes.
 Protect sensitive parts like fuse boxes, ECUs, and air inlets with cling film or plastic bags.
 It keeps the water and cleaner where they should be – on the grime, not in your electrics.
+But most modern engine compartments are pretty secure and protected, just keep high pressure water away from the bay, don't let chemicals dwell for extended periods and rinse everything thoroughly.

 Can I dilute it?